RangeOfSounds.com is reader-supported. We may earn a small commission through products purchased using links on this page.

 But, he said, King told him he used much lighter strings.

-In other versions of the story, Gibbons said King told him about a trick that might also sound familiar to any blues-influenced folkie who was around in the 1960s.
+In other versions of the story, Gibbons said King told him about a trick that might also sound familiar to any blues-influenced folkie who was around in the 1960s (and it’s still in use by guys like Ed Sheeran today)

-King told Gibbons that he and other players would discard the low E string from a standard string set and shift the strings over one position.
+King told Gibbons that he and other players would discard the low E string from a standard string set (as did George Harrison and others after him) and shift the strings over one position.
 For the high E string they would use a banjo string.

 That tracks well with the string gauges in the signature set that Gibson once sold.